UsabilitySoft/blank-running-React-Native-with-TypeScript-instructions/README.md

 `delete "NEW_APP_NAME_OLD"`

-Navigate to "NEW_APP_NAME" (the template project folder which is our new app)

-Replace occurances of HelloWorld (this was the project name in the copied template)
+Navigate to "NEW_APP_NAME" and replace occurances of HelloWorld (this was the project name for the copied template):

 `Find (case sensitive) "HelloWorld" replace with "NEW_APP_NAME" in "NEW_APP_NAME" source code folder`

 `Find (case sensitive) "helloworld" replace with "NEW_APP_NAME" in "NEW_APP_NAME" source code folder`

 ### That has completed the obscure steps to initiate your project, you can now do some normal steps to complete the setup: